 Any of these symptoms can point to a stroke occurring, even if they only last a short while and go away after a few minutes.
 It is imperative that you contact 9-1-1 and tell the dispatcher that someone could be experiencing a stroke even if the person who’s exhibiting warning signs of a stroke says that they’re fine.

 Every second counts when a potential stroke is happening, and being able to notice these signs can help save someone’s life.
-If any of these signs suddenly occurs to you or a loved one, it’s important to recognize this as an emergency situation that requires immediate medical attention.
+If any of these signs suddenly occur to you or a loved one, it’s important to recognize this as an emergency situation that requires immediate medical attention.
+Act FAST and don’t feel uncomfortable or embarrassed about calling 9-1-1.
+It could change the entire outcome if you get emergency treatment in time.

 Comments are closed.